Policy Position: Federal Cohort Default Rates and Law Schools

 Key Shortcomings of the Cohort Default Rate

 - The CDR does not measure students who are delinquent on their payments, or those who are making timely payments but failing to make any progress toward reducing their debt, each of which indicates a borrower’s difficulty in meeting their student loan debt obligations.
-To illustrate, the Federal Reserve Bank of New York reports that 17 percent of student loan borrowers were delinquent or in default on their student loans in 2014, and only 37 percent were current and paying down their balance.
-The remaining 46 percent of borrowers were current on payments but their balance either remained the same (13 percent) or was increasing (33 percent).1
+To illustrate, the Federal Reserve Bank of New York reports that 15 percent of student loan borrowers were delinquent or in default on their student loans in the second quarter of 2019, and only 36 percent were current and paying down their balance.1 The remaining 49 percent of borrowers were current on payments but their balance either remained the same or was increasing.